 The dose is 1 puff at a time, with a 2-minute gap between puffs.
 You can take a maximum of 10 puffs.
 Using a spacer device can make this easier.
 If there is still no improvement or you are worried, call 999.
 If an ambulance does not arrive within 10 minutes, take 2 more puffs from your reliever inhaler.

 If you go to the hospital, you will likely be given a combination of oxygen, reliever and preventer medication to bring your asthma back under control.
-If your symptoms improve and there is no need for an ambulance, you will still need to visit a doctor or asthma nurse within 24 hours of the asthma attack, as your action plan may need reviewing to prevent them happening in future.
+If your symptoms improve and there is no need for an ambulance, you will still need to visit a doctor or asthma nurse within 24 hours of the asthma attack, as your action plan may need reviewing to prevent them from happening in future.

 Seeking diagnosis and treatment